• Skip to primary navigation

 $post_cats = get_the_category();

-If any category in the array is a match, the function returns true, meaning that the category in question is, in fact assigned to the current post.
+, meaning that the category in question is, in fact assigned to the current post.

 foreach($post_cats as $cat) {

-if( $cat->term_id === $id ) return true;
+if( $id === $cat->term_id ) return true;

 }